m-ld/sustainable-web-apps/spec/design/security.md

 # Security

-The security of a Sustainable Web App is subject to a number of vulnerabilities and candidate controls in-common with the underlying web components upon which the [architecture](#reference-architecture) is based.
+The security of a Web App is subject to a number of vulnerabilities and candidate controls in-common with the underlying web components upon which the [architecture](#reference-architecture) is based.
 These are mostly well-described online, a good starting point being the OWASP Top Ten [[OWASP]].

 Here we specify new or refined considerations arising from the _combination_ of components.

 ## Identity and Access Control

-The Collaborative Web Library necessarily has to make connections to the Message Delivery and Secure Backup services; as provided services, these are likely to require credentials.
+The Shared-Graph Library necessarily has to make connections to the Message Delivery and Secure Backup services; as provided services, these are likely to require credentials.
 But as a local-first application, these credentials cannot generally be safely deployed with the static assets of the application, which are public according to the general principles of the web.
 So, logically they have to be issued to the _user_, who provides them to the app, and thereby to the lib.

 Secure issuance of user credentials is generally a solved problem with technologies such as WebID [[WEBID]], OpenID Connect [[OIDC]] and Public Key Infrastructure (PKI) [[PKI]].
-The main questions are: which existing technologies are best aligned with sustainability, and how best to securely and easily integrate them into a sustainable web app, without unduly compromising its principles?
+The main questions are: which existing technologies are best aligned with the Shared-Graph Model Pattern, and how best to securely and easily integrate them into a web app, without unduly compromising its principles?

 To break down the problem let's label some axes, against which we can evaluate the suitability of technologies.